mycarneedsthis.com

 Performance: ~21%

 Horsepower relative to curb weight, compared to the class median.
-This measures real-world acceleration capability rather than raw horsepower alone.
+This measures usable acceleration rather than raw horsepower alone.

 Value (MSRP vs Class)